MAG Instrument

 How We Use MAG Data

-Secondly, having near-real time information about changes in the magnetic field of the solar wind alerts scientists on Earth of any changes occurring that are potentially harmful for satellites, spacecraft, and astronauts and allow protective action to be taken.
+Secondly, having near-real A measure of the flow of events. information about changes in the Magnetism is one of the basic forces of the universe.
+A magnetic field is a region of magnetism, which is caused by either moving electric charges or magnetic materials. of the solar wind alerts scientists on Earth of any changes occurring that are potentially harmful for satellites, spacecraft, and astronauts and allow protective action to be taken.

 Meet the Team

-It’s been a fantastic experience working on the IMAP magnetometer.
+It’s been a fantastic experience working on the IMAP A device used to measure the intensity and direction of the local magnetic field..
 We came onto the project late, and we’ve gone from getting our first funding to having the instrument working on the spacecraft in under three years, so although it hasn’t always been easy we’re really happy with what we’ve achieved.
 We’ve been really grateful for everyone’s support, both from the NASA and IMAP project leadership and from all the technical staff at Johns Hopkins APL, SwRI, and elsewhere.
 It will be great to see IMAP launch and we hope that the UK science community can make a significant contribution to IMAP’s science goals in the years ahead.

 - Timothy Horbury, Science Lead, MAG